-A Roman Catholic teenage boy in Nova Scotia during the 1930s faces various growing-up problems: Should be become a priest?
+A Roman Catholic teenage boy in Nova Scotia during the 1930s faces various growing-up problems: Should he become a priest?
 What should he do about the murder he witnessed, committed by a local cop and upstanding parishioner?
 And how far should he go with his girl friend, who happens to be the murderer's daughter?Written by

 Paul Emmons <firstname.lastname@example.org>

 4 of 5 people found this review helpful.